Willy Adames Player Props: Brewers vs. Padres

-After going 0-for-4 in his last game, Willy Adames and the Milwaukee Brewers take on the San Diego Padres (who will start Nick Martinez) at 9:40 PM ET on Thursday.
+On Friday, Willy Adames (on the back of going 0-for-3) and the Milwaukee Brewers play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-3) against the Padres.

 Willy Adames Game Info & Props vs. the Padres